 Design

 The iPhone 12 Pro features a more premium construction with a stainless steel frame, giving it a more substantial and durable feel.
-This model also has a glass back and flat edges, which were reintroduced with the iPhone 12 series, reminiscent of the iPhone 5’s design.
-The stainless steel not only adds to the device’s weight but also enhances its overall durability and resistance to damage from drops and impacts.
+This model also has a glass back and flat edges, which were reintroduced with the iPhone 12 series, reminiscent of the iPhone 5's design.
+The stainless steel adds weight, and with it a frame that resists drops and impacts better than aluminum does.

 In contrast, the iPhone 13 opts for an aluminum frame, making it lighter and slightly less prone to showing fingerprints and smudges compared to the stainless steel of the iPhone 12 Pro.
 The iPhone 13 also retains the flat-edge design and glass back but introduces a smaller notch on the front display, providing slightly more screen real estate and a more modern look.